Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Evaluation

-To quantitatively assess the difference in the perceived accuracy between students who received correct feedback (\mbox{$N_1=51$}, \mbox{$M_1=4.4$}, \mbox{$SD_1=1.0$}) and incorrect feedback (\mbox{$N_2=13$}, \mbox{$M_2=4.3$}, \mbox{$SD_2=0.9$}), a two-sided Mann–Whitney \textit{U} test was conducted.
-The Mann–Whitney \textit{U} test is a nonparametric alternative to the independent samples $t$-test that assesses whether two independent groups differ in their distributions without assuming normality, making it suitable for ordinal data such as the single 5-point Likert-scale item used to assess perceived accuracy \cite{mcknightMannWhitneyTest2010}.
-The test revealed that there was no significant difference in rating between students receiving correct feedback and those receiving incorrect feedback: \mbox{$U=363$}, \mbox{$p=0.543$}.
-Thus, students rated the feedback as similarly accurate regardless of whether it was actually correct or incorrect.
+To quantitatively assess differences in perceived correctness between cases in which the received feedback was correct and those in which it was incorrect, a two-sided Mann–Whitney $U$ test was conducted.
+The Mann–Whitney $U$ test is a nonparametric alternative to the independent-samples $t$-test that assesses whether two independent groups differ in their distributions without assuming normality, making it suitable for ordinal data such as the \corr{5-point single-item Likert-type scale} used to assess perceived correctness \cite{mcknightMannWhitneyTest2010}.
+Because students provided multiple ratings, the analysis was conducted using the rating associated with the most edited problem to ensure independence of observations.
+For this problem, 36 ratings were available.
+In 27 cases, the feedback was correct, whereas in 9 cases, the feedback was incorrect.
+Perceived correctness ratings were similar for students who received correct feedback (\mbox{$N_1=27$}, \mbox{$M_1=4.3$}, \mbox{$SD_1=1.0$}) and those who received incorrect feedback (\mbox{$N_2=9$}, \mbox{$M_2=4.0$}, \mbox{$SD_2=0.9$}).
+The test revealed no significant difference in perceived correctness ratings between students receiving correct feedback and those receiving incorrect feedback (\mbox{$U=148.5$}, \mbox{$p=0.2805$}).
+Although the Mann–Whitney \textit{U} test can be applied to small samples, its statistical power is limited when group sizes are small.
+Therefore, the non-significant result should be interpreted with caution, as it may reflect insufficient statistical power rather than the absence of a true effect.